 The Department of Special Education offers an undergraduate field-based professional licensure preparation program designed to prepare teacher candidates to work with individuals with varying disabilities including: learning disabilities, social or emotional disorders, cognitive disabilities, physical disabilities and other health impairments, autism and traumatic brain injury.

 Students admitted into a teacher education program will be required to attend a mandatory meeting regarding the program and its requirements.
-Time, date, and location of the mandatory meeting will be provided in your admission letter.
+Time, date, and location of the mandatory meeting will be provided after admission.

 The University of Illinois at Urbana-Champaign requires field placement in school districts as part of various educational curricula and licensure programs.
 Illinois school districts are required by state law to conduct criminal background checks on applicants for licensed and non-licensed positions with a school district.
 School districts are requiring that applicants for field placements be subjected to a criminal background check prior to placement in the school districts.
 Certain convictions are a bar to employment with a school district and are fully set out in the Illinois School Code, 105 ILCS 5/10-21.9, as amended.
 All convictions will be reviewed for compatibility with placement in a school district.

 As part of this application, you will be required to consent to a criminal background check including submission of your fingerprints.
 Failure to consent to the background check will result in your not being able to complete a public school

 certification program and in the cancellation of any admission to the program.
 For further information on this requirement, call the Council on Teacher Education at (217) 333-2804.